 The local governing bodies determine the general policy of their academy, with the board of trustees determining the shared policies across the academy trust.
 The day to day running of each academy is delegated to the heads of school, who are each supported by a senior leadership team.
 The heads of school undertake the key leadership role within their own academy of overseeing educational, pastoral, human resources and administrative functions in consultation with senior staff.
-From 1st January 2019 a permanent executive headteacher, Stuart Pope, was appointed working across the trust, and will increasingly take on the non curriculum aspects.
-This permanent appointment replaced the interim arrangements in place since September 2018.
-Sally Pattrick left the Trust on 31 December 2018; since September 2018 Soli Vela (Infants') and Emma Simmons (Juniors) have been in role as heads of school.
-A co-head of school, Hannah Dovey, was appointed in January 2019 at Crabtree Infants in a job share arrangement.
-The governors are working with Stuart to develop further strategic direction for the Trust.
-The new executive headteacher is also the Accounting Officer of the Trust.
+From 1st January 2019 a permanent executive headteacher, Stuart Pope, was appointed working across the trust, who takes on non curriculum aspects as well as overseeing the educational provision.
+Soli Vela and Hannah Dovey are co-heads at Crabtree Infants' School and Emma Simmons is head of school at Crabtree Junior School.
+Stuart Pope is also the Accounting Officer of the Trust.

 The heads of school oversee their academy's recruitment of all staff.
-The heads of school are ex-officio governors and attend all meetings of their local governing body and curriculum committee; both are members of the MAT resources committee.
-Until 31 December 2018 they were also ex-officio trustees.
-From 1 January 2019 the executive headteacher took the board trustee role but the heads of school remain governors and on curriculum committees.
+The heads of school are exofficio governors and attend all meetings of their local governing body and curriculum committees; both are members of the MAT resources committee.
+The executive headteacher is ex-officio trustee.
 The academy trust Chief Financial Officer is invited to attend all board meetings and all MAT resource committee meetings.